Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Sequential repetition

 \section{Sequential repetition}

-Throughout this section, we will consider a quantum position verification protocol $\mathsf P$ such that fulfills the conditions of Theorem \ref{thm: main theorem upper bounding commit attack}, and is secure against sequential repetition.
-We will prove security for sequential repetition of \textsf{c-}$\mathsf{P}$, showing that after $r$ sequential repetitions, the probability that attackers break the protocol decays exponentially in $r$; under the condition that the bound on the number of qubits that the attackers share at the beginning of each round is the same as for a single round of the protocol.
+Throughout this section, we consider a quantum position verification protocol $\mathsf P$ that fulfills the conditions of Theorem \ref{thm: main theorem upper bounding commit attack}.
+We present a binary test for the verifiers to either \emph{accept} or \emph{reject} the location.
+An honest prover will pass the test with high probability, showing \emph{completeness}, whereas attackers will fail it with exponentially high probability in $r$, showing \emph{soundness}.
+By proving both properties, we show \emph{security}.

+We will prove security for sequential repetition of \textsf{c-}$\mathsf{P}$, showing that after $r$ sequential repetitions, the probability that attackers break the protocol decays exponentially in $r$; in each repetition, we assume that constraints in the model we are analyzing apply in each round.
 We will analyze the above studied security models: for $\varepsilon=\Tilde{c}=0$, non-adaptive strategies (corresponding to Section~\ref{subsect:non_adaptative}), and any adaptive strategies (corresponding to Section~\ref{subsect:adaptative}), which we will shortly denote by \textbf{S1}, \textbf{S2}, and \textbf{S3}, respectively.